 Barring extenuating circumstances, yes.
 Nevada judges are usually open to lessening traffic tickets to non-moving violations.

-5. How many points will tailgating put on my driver’s license in Nevada?
+5. How many points will tailgating put on my driver’s license?

 Four (4) demerit points is the Nevada DMV‘s penalty for tailgating.
 Demerit points last on the person’s driver’s license for one (1) year and then disappear.